Humour, Popular Culture, Trivia, Etc.

 1989: Marc-André Hamelin, Christmas Card to Marc-André Roberge

-In December 1989, the pianist Marc-André Hamelin sent to Marc-André Roberge a Christmas card in which a modified version of the opening of “Interludium primum” (p.
-59) from Opus clavicembalisticum (1929-30; 253 pp.) is reproduced in hand.
+In December 1989, the pianist Marc-André Hamelin sent a Christmas card to Marc-André Roberge in which a modified version of the beginning of the “Interludium primum” (p.
+59) from Opus clavicembalisticum (1929-30; 253 pp.) is reproduced by hand.
 It is entitled “VI.
 Thema cum DCLXXVIII Var. — Lentissimo e grave”.

-Sorabji’s stepwise theme in long note-values is replaced with the opening of “Prendre un verre de bière mon minou / Prendre un verre de bière ras’l’trou” [variant: right thru], which is a well-known humorous song from the early 1950s recorded in 1958 by the Famille Soucy (RCA Victor, LCP 3004), a group of singers active in Québec between 1949 and 1975, mostly in Montréal nightclubs.
-The song’s initial line can be roughly translated as “[I feel like] taking a glass of beer, my sweetie; [I feel like] taking a glass of beer right down my throat.”
+Sorabji’s stepwise theme in long note values is replaced by the opening of “Prendre un verre de bière mon minou / Prendre un verre de bière ras’l’trou” [variant: right thru], which is a well-known humorous song from the early 1950s by the Famille Soucy (RCA Victor, LCP 3004; recorded 1958), a group of singers active in Québec between 1949 and 1975, mostly in Montréal nightclubs.
+The first line of the song can be roughly translated as “[I feel like] taking a glass of beer, my sweetie; [I feel like] taking a glass of beer right down my throat.”
+The melody bears a striking resemblance to a motive from the “Prière des matelots: Ô grand saint Dominique” (act 3, no. 10) from Giacomo Meyerbeer’s opera L’Africaine (first perf., 1865).
+Franz Liszt used the motive as part of his Illlustrations de l’opéra “L’Africaine” de G. Meyerbeer, S. 415/1 (1865), bars 28-35.

-The musical excerpt, which concludes with “Fine?” above a fermata, is followed by the “(je n’avais pas menti...)”
-[I was not lying], which refers to a previous letter in which Hamelin, much to Roberge’s amusement, had mentioned the “cantus firmus”; it also complements a statement written elsewhere on the card: “Il vous sera impossible de partager ce qui se trouve au verso de cette carte avec qui que ce soit.
+The musical excerpt of Hamelin’s card, which concludes with “Fine?” above a fermata, is followed by the “(je n’avais pas menti...)”
+[I was not lying], which refers to a previous letter in which Hamelin, much to Roberge’s amusement, had mentioned the “cantus firmus”.
+It also complements a statement written elsewhere on the card: “Il vous sera impossible de partager ce qui se trouve au verso de cette carte avec qui que ce soit.
 C’est mon cas aussi!”
 [The two of you will not be able to share with anyone what appears on the reverse of this card.
 This is also true for me!].

-Obviously, only a native of Québec could know this popular song performed in parties, usually when things start heating up, and relish seeing it merged with an excerpt from Sorabji’s best-known work.
+Obviously, only a native of Québec could know this popular song performed iat parties, usually when things start to heat up, and enjoy seeing it combined with an excerpt from Sorabji’s most famous work.

 1992: Use of the Latin Language in Paul Rapoport’s Sorabji: A Critical Celebration

-Acknowledgements: The final name in the fifth paragraph of the Acknowledgements is “Opus Ampersand (Ancaster)”, whose index entry (p.
+Acknowledgements: The last name in the fifth paragraph of the Acknowledgements is “Opus Ampersand (Ancaster)”, whose index entry (p.
 449) reads “Ampersand, Opus: xiii”.
-Opus Ampersand was the name of Rapoport’ s cat, whose biography follows:
+Opus Ampersand was the name of Rapoport’s cat, whose biography follows:

 Opus Ampersand, a.k.a.
 Opus &, b.
 May 10, 1976 in Edmonton; d.
 January 31, 1995 in Ancaster.
 KSS often sent greetings to her, as did Frank Holliday.
 Her biography: